bloomreach/brxm/navigation-application/README.md

 ## Development>

+For a development setup:
+1. Run `npm ci`
+2. Optionally run `npm run build navapp-communication -- --watch`
-Run `npm run start` and `npm run start:example-app` for a dev server.
+3. Run `npm run start`
+2. Run `npm run start:example-app`

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Build
+First install the dependencies with `npm ci` then:
+- For building the navapp run `npm run build`
-If you wish to run the communication library in the dev mode to watch changes run `npm run build navapp-communication -- --watch` before `npm run start`.
+- For building the communication library run `npm run build -- navapp-communication`

 # Generated README by Angular CLI